On minimal entanglement wedge cross section for holographic entanglement negativity: Introduction

 \section{Introduction}

-Quantum entanglement has evolved as one of the dominant themes in the development of diverse disciplines covering issues from condensed matter physics to quantum gravity and has garnered intense research attention.
-Entanglement entropy, defined as the von Neumann entropy of the reduced density matrix for the subsystem being considered, plays a crucial role in the characterization of entanglement for bipartite pure states.
-However for bipartite mixed states, entanglement entropy receives contributions from irrelevant correlations (e.g., for finite temperature configurations, it includes thermal correlations), and fails to correctly capture the entanglement of the mixed state under consideration.
-This crucial issue was taken up in a classic work \cite{Vidal} by Vidal and Werner, where a computable measure termed entanglement negativity was proposed to characterize mixed state entanglement and provided an upper bound on the distillable entanglement of the bipartite mixed state in question.\footnote{Several other measures to characterize mixed state entanglement have also been proposed in quantum information theory.
-However most of these involve optimization over LOCC protocols and are not directly computable.} It was defined as the logarithm of the trace norm of the partially transposed reduced density matrix with respect to one of the subsystems of a bipartite system.
-Subsequently it could be established in \cite{Plenio:2005cwa} that despite being non convex, the entanglement negativity was an entanglement monotone under local operations and classical communication (LOCC).
+Quantum entanglement has evolved as one of the dominant themes in diverse disciplines from many body condensed matter systems to black holes and quantum gravity.
+In this context the entanglement entropy (EE), defined as the von Neumann entropy of the reduced density matrix has been central to the characterization of pure state entanglement.
+For mixed states however, the EE fails to correctly capture the entanglement as it involves irrelevant classical and quantum correlations (\textit{e.g.}, for finite temperature configurations, it includes the thermal correlations).
+Hence the characterization of mixed state entanglement has been a significant issue in quantum information theory leading to the proposals of various entanglement and correlation measures in the recent past.
+In this connection Vidal and Werner \cite{Vidal} proposed a computable mixed state entanglement measure termed entanglement (logarithmic) negativity (EN) which characterized an upper bound on the distillable entanglement.\footnote{Several other measures to characterize mixed state entanglement have also been proposed in quantum information theory.
+However most of these involve optimization over LOCC protocols and are not directly computable.} It was defined as the logarithm of the trace norm for the partially transposed reduced density matrix.
+Subsequently Plenio \cite{Plenio:2005cwa} established that despite being non convex, the entanglement negativity was an entanglement monotone under local operations and classical communication (LOCC) which justified its utility for the characterization of mixed state entanglement.